EmilStenstrom/friendlybit/posts/2006-01-25-four-things-to-get-you-tagged.md

   * Memento
   * Mind the Gap

-Oh, that&#8217;s only the ones on M&#8230; :)
+Oh, that's only the ones on M… :)

 ## Four places I have lived

 Four places?
-Let&#8217;s make all four of them Stockholm, Sweden.
+Let's make all four of them Stockholm, Sweden.

 ## Four TV shows I love to watch

 No, no, NO!
-I can smile and nod when people talk about Desperate Housewives or Lost, but truth is I don&#8217;t have a clue.
-I&#8217;d rather read some feed than look at non-interactive TV ;)
+I can smile and nod when people talk about Desperate Housewives or Lost, but truth is I don't have a clue.
+I'd rather read some feed than look at non-interactive TV ;)

 ## Four places I have been on vacation